arup1221/api-wrapper/README.md

 # Interactsh API Wrapper

-This API wrapper is designed to interact with the Interactsh API using FastAPI.
+This API wrapper is designed to interact with the Interactsh server API using FastAPI.
 It provides two endpoints for different functionalities.

 ### Endpoints